rlmcneary2/island-explorer-map/README.md

 # acadia-map
-Acadia National Park Transit Map
+Map of the Island Explorer routes in Acadia National Park and Mount Desert Island.

 A "tube-style" map that displays information about the Island Explorer bus routes in Acadia National Park.